Are Credit Card Rewards Worth It?

 Before you play the credit card rewards game, do your research.
 Make sure it’s worth it.
 And, if you’re even slightly worried about losing control of your plastic, your best bet is to stick with real money.

-If you need help with your consumer debt, then check out our free, online Q&A sessions.Our friendly teachers would be happy to answer your questions.
+If you need help with your consumer debt, then check out our free, online workshops.Our friendly teachers would be happy to answer your questions.